vvvv/betadocs/Wiki/Using vvvv/Patching/Using Addons.md

 When downloading vvvv it comes with a large library of native/built-in nodes ready to be used.

-Additionally many users have created and are sharing [addons](TODO INTERNALLINK:about-addons) in 3 different ways.
+Additionally many users have created and are sharing [addons](xref:e1161303-b566-408c-86f2-1cf6cb8137b7) in 3 different ways.
 Here is how to use them.

-After "installing" an addon you have access to all its nodes via the [NodeBrowser](TODO INTERNALLINK:the-gui#node-browser) among all the native nodes.
+After "installing" an addon you have access to all its nodes via the [Node Browser](xref:eeb8526d-0085-4219-a138-32ac397853f1) among all the native nodes.